-The thing about being an urban homesteaders is that you probably don’t have room to grow a lot of your own food.
+The thing about being an urban homesteader is that you probably don’t have room to grow a lot of your own food.

 That’s certainly the case for us, living in a small townhouse with a small, south-facing courtyard.

-But even though we may not be growing and picking our own abundant harvest, that doesn’t mean we can’t be preserving it.
+But even though we may not be growing and picking our own abundant harvest, that doesn’t mean we can’t preserve it.

 Plums are in season at the moment, and they are very inexpensive, either at the greengrocer (where I picked up a 1 kg bag for $2.50) or at the local farmer’s market.

 Today’s recipes is a basic plum jam.
 You could add spices by placing them in a square of muslin and boiling them with the jam.
-I plan to make a plum, rhubarb and vanilla jam later in the week, using pretty much the same recipe as below, just stirring in the vanilla (extract – the bean is a bit beyond our current budget) at the last minute.
+I plan to make a plum, rhubarb and vanilla jam later in the week (note: I made this, it was absolutely delicious!), using pretty much the same recipe as below, just stirring in the vanilla (extract – the bean is a bit beyond our current budget) at the last minute.

 I’ve seen recipes that have equal weights of plums and sugar, but that’s way too sweet for my tastes.
 So I’ve halved the sugar amount (I use raw sugar, by the way, and the jam turns out fine).
 You can always taste the jam as it’s cooking and if it’s too tart, add in more sugar.